SpectralCascade/soupbuild/README.md

 `template` - Mandatory - An object for configuring the platform's native build system project files, such as an Android studio project folder or some make files.

 `tasks` - Mandatory - An object containing terminal/shell/command line task configurations.
 There must always be at least one task per platform.

+### Platform Dependencies
+Each platform may have a list of dependencies upon which your project relies.
+Most commonly these will be code libraries and APIs.
+When configured correctly, Soupbuild can take care of your dependencies automagically - from downloading source code, to building the dependency or copying shared libraries over to your project's output directory after building.

+There are only a few parameters needed for configuring dependencies:

+`name` - Mandatory - Specifies the unique name of the dependency.
+This name will be used in directory paths for the dependency and will appear in Soupbuild's standard output for identification purposes.
+It doesn't really matter what you call your dependencies, as long as you can identify them.

+`version` - Mandatory - Specifies the particular version of the dependency to be used.
+This could be a (string) version number, a git commit SHA or simply the date you added or modified the dependency.
+Again, in general you can call this whatever you like - with the exception of any string starting with the keyword `latest`.
+This keyword indicates that Soupbuild should always try to obtain the latest version of the dependency, whether that's the latest commit of a git repo or an updated zip archive file.
+When used with git repositories, you can add a hyphen `-` followed by a particular branch name or commit SHA to specify a specific branch or commit to use.

+`source` - Optional - Specifies the URL of a dependency's git repository, source code or development library archive.
+Soupbuild will use this URL to automagically download the dependency as necessary.
+You may use formatters in this field such as the dependency name and version.

+`shared` - Optional - Specifies the URL of a dependency's prebuilt shared binaries (such as `.so` or `.dll` files).
+This must be a `.zip` or `.tar.gz` archive file.

+`includes` - Mandatory - A list of relative paths from the root of the dependency archive/repository to the header include file(s).

+`libs` - Mandatory - A list of relative paths from the root of the dependency archive/repository to the compiled library archive file(s).
+Note that if building from source, this is where any library archives will be output.

+`build` - Optional - A list of terminal/shell/command line commands to execute when building the dependency from source.

+`clean` - Optional - A list of terminal/shell/command line commands to execute when cleaning the dependency files.